cocoelacanth/winworld-classic/README.md

     * Added in [`v16`](#august-1st-2024-v16)

 ## Changelogs
+#### July 27th, 2025 `v17`
+* All optional effects are now enabled by default
+* The Bluesky embed now shows black text on a white background
+    * Since the feed is a shadow DOM, blending it in with the rest of the page is unfortunately not possible via a userstyle
+* Added styling for code blocks in comments
+* Library comments should no longer show a stray horizontal line while loading
+* Success alerts now have green borders
+* More accurate colours for text fields

 #### August 1st, 2024 `v16`
 * Added an option to disable fade transitions when interacting with inputs and buttons
 * Subheaders are now light blue